colonelpaniccs/Daleel_GTM-Engine/README.md

 ## What It Does

-Daleel's GTM Engine continuously monitors publicly available signals across the MENA/GCC region, identifies companies exhibiting scaling behavior, scores them against a defined ICP, and surfaces prioritized accounts to a revenue team.
+Daleel's GTM Engine continuously monitors publicly available signals across the MENA/GCC region, identifies companies exhibiting scaling behavior, scores them against a defined ICP, and surfaces prioritized accounts to your revenue team.
 No manual research required.

 Built agentic: the Engine reasons, infers, routes, and acts on the team's behalf, writing records and routing alerts.
 A named agent schedules health checks across the pipeline and surfaces what needs attention.